How to Create Content for Lead Generation (Gated vs Ungated)

 Content Marketing in the B2B funnel

-One of the most important components for your content strategy is your good old B2B lead conversion funnel.
+One of the most important components of your content strategy is your good old B2B lead conversion funnel.
 In it, you plan and produce content to address leads at each stage of the B2B funnel.
-These stages divide into Top Of the Funnel (TOFU), Middle Of the Funnel (MOFU), and Bottom Of the Funnel (BOFU).
+These stages are divided into Top Of the Funnel (TOFU), Middle Of the Funnel (MOFU), and Bottom Of the Funnel (BOFU).

 Before we dive into each stage of the funnel, it’s important to remember: there isn’t a particular type of content that is a better match for a specific funnel stage.
 Adapting your content to funnel stages is more about the message than it is about the medium (article, whitepaper, webinar, etc.).
 That being said, it does make sense to use specific content formats at specific stages of the funnel.